matty-gee/social_navigation_analysis_old/README.md

 ### (1) Clone repository locally

-Download and unzip locally
+Download and unzip as a local directory

 ### (2a: recommended) Set up a conda environment

-From the directory you cloned:
+In terminal, navigate to the unzipped directory and run:

 ```bash
 conda env create -f env.yml # will create a conda environment called 'social_navigation_analysis'.... may take a minute